AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

 9. Paste the **SSO Passcode** back into BAS and click on **Sign In** button
 10. In section **Cloud Foundry Target** select **Organization** and **Space** (for example, `XP260-0XX`)
 11. Click on **Apply** button
-12. Once connected, a pop up in the status bar in BAS should display your org and space information.
+12. Once connected, a notification message pop up in the status bar in BAS should confirms that your Cloud Foundry organization and space have been set and are ready for use.

 ### Login Using the Command Line (Terminal)